trussworks/trussels-guide/trussels.md

 * **\#onboarding**: Questions & improvement suggestions for onboarding.
 * **\#love**: Share :heart: for your fellow Trussels and the things they do.
 * **[\#rage_cage](https://truss.works/blog/2017/1/13/slack-serendipity-and-the-ragecage)**: Vent frustrations IN ALL CAPS.
+* **\#rave_cave**: A place to share things that make you the happiest, which is best accomplished by screaming (IN ALL CAPS).
+* **\#wins**: A channel where we socialize company wins

 You should also join any Slack channels related to projects that you’re on, and any channels for your team or discipline.
 You may also end up in a project-specific workspace with its own set of channels, depending on your project.

 Feel free to join other channels that interest you.
 Some are about topics that you might find useful, such as #distributed, or #design-research.
-Others are just for fun, by their nature — such as #kids or #food or #selfies.
+Others are just for fun, by their nature — such as #kids or #food or #pets or #selfies.
 Those are all decidedly optional.
 They can be a great way to get to know other Trussels in a social context.

 There are also a few “affinity group” channels, which we’ll tell you how to join later.